Article at a glance

 Who Shouldn’t Get the Pfizer Vaccine:

-The Pfizer COVID-19 vaccine cannot be given to those under 6 months of age.
-Furthermore, anyone who has experienced a mild, severe, or immediate reaction to any mRNA vaccine (including the first dose of Pfizer’s COVID-19 vaccine), polyethylene glycol (PEG), and/or polysorbate, should not get the Pfizer COVID-19 vaccine.
+Anyone who has experienced a mild, severe, or immediate allergic reaction to any mRNA vaccine (including the first dose of Pfizer’s COVID-19 vaccine), polyethylene glycol (PEG), and/or polysorbate, should not get the Pfizer COVID-19 vaccine.

-Note: An immediate reaction means experiencing hives, swelling, or wheezing within four hours of receiving an mRNA vaccine.
+Note: An immediate or severe reaction means experiencing hives, swelling, or wheezing within four hours of receiving an mRNA vaccine.

 Common Side Effects: